Deal with Fibromyalgia

 - 2This technique is helpful in relaxing the body and quieting down the mind.
 In transcendental meditation, a mantra is repeated by the patient to let feelings and thoughts pass.
 Mindfulness meditation pays attention to the person's sensations and thoughts.
 It is usually taught in many programs for stress reduction.
 Through meditation, depression, stress, use of pain relievers, and anxiety are reduced.
 The patient's self-esteem, pain tolerance, and activity levels are increased.
 Meditation makes use of body awareness, breathing techniques, and visual imagery.Meditation.Advertisement

 Relaxation allows you to reduce your chronic pain, insomnia, and muscle tension.
 Activity levels are increased through the right relaxation techniques.
 You can be guided by a trained relaxation or meditation practitioner who teaches a group.
 The patient then practices the techniques at home.

 How to Deal with Fibromyalgia with the Right Diet

 Modifying your diet can help you go through fibromyalgia.
 There are certain foods that may help you with your pain episodes.
 The following are some ways you can use a diet change for your fibromyalgia:

-- 1Know how food makes you feel.Sensitivities to various food items may aggravate your fibromyalgia.
+- 1Sensitivities to various food items may aggravate your fibromyalgia.
 Identify the foods that make your fibromyalgia worse.
-A food journal can help.Advertisement
+A food journal can help.Know how food makes you feel.Advertisement

 How to Deal with Fibromyalgia in the Workplace